telliott99/MyMath/polar/polar-intro.rst

 Polar Coordinates
 #################

 In standard polar coordinates points are plotted by distance from the origin, :math:`r`, as well as the angle :math:`\theta` that this ray makes with the positive :math:`x`-axis.
-Converting from :math:`x,y` to :math:`r, \theta` is pretty easy:
+Converting from :math:`x,y` to :math:`r, \theta` is straightforward:

 .. math::